Quick Take

 - Dana viperfish (Chauliodus danae) is found in the Atlantic Ocean and the southeast Pacific Ocean.

 - Chauliodus dentatus has one of the smallest geographic ranges of any viperfish.
-It’s only found in ocean around French Polynesia.
+It’s only found in the ocean around French Polynesia.

 - Pacific viperfish (Chauliodus macouni) occur in the Pacific Ocean from Central America north to Alaska.

-- Chauliodus minimus inhabits south-central areas of the Atlantic Ocean and only reaches about 7.5 inches long.
+- Chauliodus minimus inhabits the south-central areas of the Atlantic Ocean and only reaches about 7.5 inches long.

 - Chauliodus pammelas is only found in the Indian Ocean.